Entertainment

 In Abandoned Ireland 2, Brownlie explores deserted convents, hotels, mills and shopping centres, wandering through once-lively rooms that have now fallen silent, where only mementos of the past stand sentinel.

-Amongst her finds are a castle where King James II stayed before the Battle of the Boyne and a Belfast church made from tin that was once a Church of Ireland before becoming reconsecrated as a Catholic church.
+Amongst her finds are a castle where King James II stayed before the Battle of the Boyne and a Belfast church made from tin that was once a Church of Ireland before becoming rededicated as a Catholic church.

 This abandoned Belfast church first opened for worship in 1892 as St Luke's Church of Ireland.
 In February 1970, it was reconsecrated as a Catholic church and renamed St Matthias’.